 Entrance Scholarships Requiring an Application

-- York provides housing in 10 undergraduate residences (8 on Keele Campus and 2 on Glendon Campus).
+- York University provides housing in 10 Undergraduate Residence buildings on campus (8 at Keele and 2 at Glendon).

-- Note: Residence is guaranteed to first‑year students who are admitted for September 2017 studies directly from a full‑time high school program and who apply by June 1, 2017.
+Note: Residence is guaranteed to first-year students who are admitted for September 2020 studies directly from a full-time high school program and who apply for residence by June 1, 2020.